masyl/isomaton/doc/roadmap.md

 ### v0.9 - Health
 - DONE: Music stops on pause
 - FIXED: bug: pausing the game doesnt pause the rendering... still using cpu at max
-- Canvas is now 16x9 and resizes to page width
+- DONE: Canvas is now 16x9 and resizes to page width
+- REMOVE: Chickens sound for now

+- DONE: Slime has 3 health points
+- DONE: Slime loses 1 health point when hit
+- DONE: hitProtection scheme to prevent multiple close hits
+- DONE: Slime dies and disapear in a puff when health goes down to 0

-- Display character status inthe isograph
+- Display character status in the isograph
 - Health meter in the character status
-- Slime has 3 health points
-- Slime loses 1 health point when hit
-- Slime dies and disapear in a puff when health goes down to 0
 - New slime respawns after 10 steps
 - Chicken have 2 health points
 - "Hit" sound when a actor is hit